zsty/brackets/src/extensions/README.md

 ```
 {
         "path": "extensions/default/InlineColorEditor",
+        "css": [
+            "extensions/default/InlineColorEditor/css/main.less"
+        ],
         "copy": [
-            "extensions/default/InlineColorEditor/css/main.css",
             "extensions/default/InlineColorEditor/img/*.png"
         ]
 }
 ```

 Here `path` refers to the path under `src/` where the extension's dir lives.
+The optional `css` array includes LESS or CSS file path `globs` to be combined with the `brackets.min.css` file (e.g., to reduce network requests).
 The optional `copy` array includes file path `globs` to be used when copying files from `src/` to `dist/` for this extension at build time.
 Some extensions have no external dependencies, other than the `main.js` file.
 If this is the case, you don't need to include `copy`.
-However, most have some secondary resources, including things like stylesheets, images, etc.  These need to get included in the `copy` array.
+However, most have some secondary resources, including things images, etc.  These need to get included in the `copy` array.